 MEDICAL HIS TORY AND TRE ATMEN IT WHILE AT THIS FACILITY Does the patient have any pre-existing medical condition □ No □ Unknown □ Yes (list) ons, medical pr oblems, previous surgeries, special needs?
-Is the patient on any medications? □ No □ Unknown □ Yes (list) Does the patient have any allergies? ☐ No ☐ Unknown ☐ Yes (list) Did the patient receive medical care for an injury/illness □ No □ Yes (list) facility?
-INORS: CHILD ACCOM PANIED BY PARENT/GUARDIAN □ Adult □ Child/Minor Name of person accompanying child □ Addit □ Child/Millior Relationship to child □ Parent □ Guardian □ Sibling □ Grandparent □ Aunt/Uncle/Cousin □ Unknown Attach Copy of ID □ Other ID Checked? □ Yes □ No Form of ID (list) If accompanied by adult, was child living with this adult prior to the er nergeno cy? □ Yes □ No Does this adult have proof of legal guardianship or relat ionship? 🗆 Ye s □ No If yes, make copy and attach to this form.
-If child and adult were separated after arrival at current facility, where e is acco mpanying adult now?
-If accompanied by someone other than parent/guardia n, what is knov vn abou t the parent/guardian's current whereabouts? □ Nothing at this time □ Their current location is: , - Is it known if there are orders of protection or other custody issues? □ No known custody/protection issues □ Issue(s) identified , / ·1 COMPLETE FOR MINORS: CHILD UNACCOMPANIED BY PARENT/GUARDIAN Are the whereabouts of the parent/guardian currently known?
-No Yes Is information about parent/guardian known?
-No Yes Name Phone Location E-mail address Where and when was the parent/guardian last seen Has the parent/guardian been contacted □ No □ Yes Contacted by Date ۵ Time Plans for reuniting child with parent/guardian Dat Time rians for reuniting clina with parent, guardian Agencies used to assist with reunification (Date/Person contacted) ۸dditi onal steps to verify guardianship if reunited at hospital □ American Red Cross contacteu s parent/guardian describe child accurately? □ Illinois Department of Children and Family s parent/guardian describe criffic accurately: s parent/guardian pick correct child out from a group of pictures?
-Services Law enforcement □ Does parent/guardian have a picture of them with the child? s the child respond appropriately when reunited with □ National Center for Missing and Exploited Children paren t/guardian?
-Othor □ Other DIC DOCITIO AA.
-POSITIO □ Admitted to □ Discharged □ Expired □ Patient was released to an individual □ Parent □ Gua rdian 🗆 Other Name Phone License Plate Number Address :£ Permanent □ Temporary Was consent obtained from parent/guardian motner aduit: 🗆 Yes 🗆 No (expiain) ☐ Patient was transferred to another facility/agency (Na ame) Address Phone Contact name Transported by Signature of patient/individual patient released to Date: Name of person completing form Time Signature of person completing form Signature of person completing form
+Is the patient on any medications? □ No □ Unknown □ Yes (list) Does the patient have any allergies? ☐ No ☐ Unknown ☐ Yes (list) Did the patient receive medical care for an injury/illness □ No □ Yes (list) acility?
+NORS: CHILD АССОМ PANIED BY PARENT/GUARDIAN Name of person accompanying child □ Adult □ Child/Minor Relationship to child - Addit - Cilia/Millor • □ Parent □ Guardian □ Sibling □ Grandparent □ Aunt/Uncle/Cousin □ Unknown Attach Copy of ID □ Other • • • • • • • • • • • • • • • • • • • • 15.61 1.12 1/2 1/2 ID Checked? □ Yes □ No Form of ID (list) If accompanied by adult, was child living with this adult cy? □ Yes □ No Does this adult have proof of legal guardianship or relat ionship? 🗆 Ye s 🗆 No If yes, make copy and attach to this form.
+If child and adult were separated after arrival at current t facility, where e is acco ompanying adult now?
+If accompanied by someone other than parent/guardian n. what is knov vn abou t the parent/guardian's current whereabouts? □ Nothing at this time □ Their current location is: ii, wiide is kiiov · · · abou the parenty guardian 3 current whereasouts. a realing at this time a men current location is.
+Is it known if there are orders of protection or other cus stody issues?
+No kno own custody/protection issues □ Issue(s) identified stody issues: INO KIIC own custody/protection issues ODC.
+CHILD III NACCO ADANIED DV DADENT/CHARDIAN MPANIED BY PARENT/GUARDIAN Are the whereabouts of the parent/guardian currently l res Is information about parent/guardian known? ☐ No ☐ Y Name Р hone Location E-mail address Where and when was the parent/guardian last seen Has the parent/guardian been contacted □ No □ Yes Contacted by Date e Time Plans for reuniting child with parent/guardian 1 Agencies used to assist with reunification (Date/Person contacted) onal steps to verify guardianship if reunited at hospital □ American Red Cross s parent/guardian describe child accurately? □ Illinois Department of Children and Family s parent/guardian pick correct child out from a group of pictures?
+Services □ Doe s parent/guardian have a picture of them with the child? □ Law enforcement □ Doe s the child respond appropriately when reunited with □ National Center for Missing and Exploited Children paren t/guardian? □ Other DIS POSITIO DN □ Admitted to □ Discharged 1 □ Expired □ Patient was released to an individual □ Parent □ Gua rdian 🗆 Other Name Phone License Plate Number Address □ Permanent □ Temporary Was consent obtained from parent/guardian if released to a □ Patient was transferred to another facility/agency (Na · · · Address Contact name Transported by Signature of patient/individual patient released to Date: Name of person completing form 5.5stare or patient, marriadar patient released to Time 31 person completing form Signature of person completing form